nathanww/ContactApp/README.md

 # ContactApp
-Bluetooth-based social distancing tracker and contact tracer ContactApp is an Android app which uses Bluetooth to quantify and identify close contacts, in order to help people and health agencies implement social distancing more effectively.

-ContactApp can provide *feedback* to individuals on which environments present the most risk and help *health departments* monitor the overall impact of social distancing policies.
+ContactApp uses Bluetooth proximity measurements, in order to help people and health agencies implement social distancing more effectively.
+It helps individuals identify which activites pose the most risk and help *health departments* monitor the overall impact of social distancing policies.

+## Download
+Right now the best way to download ContactApp is directly through GitHub [here](https://github.com/nathanww/ContactApp/raw/master/app-release.apk).
+You will probably need to enable apps from [unknown sources](https://www.technipages.com/where-did-allow-installation-from-unknown-sources-go-in-android) first.
+(We are working to get the App in the Play store, but Google's review process is severely slowed by the pandemic)

 ## Inspiration